 In the Tables in this Part:

+alphanumeric means:

+when used to report Item 7a of Table S1.1(1), any character that is able to be reported using the ISO 20022 message definition in accordance with Rule 2.2.4(2); and

+when used to report any other item of Tables S1.1(1), S1.1(2) and S1.1(3), any character of the 7-Bit ASCII character set published by the American National Standards Institute as in force from time to time.

 Business Identifier Code (BIC code) means a universal identifier code issued to an entity under ISO 9362 or successor standard, in force from time to time.

 Designated Business Identifier means: